-Temagami First Nation (TFN) and Teme-Augama Anishnabai (TAA) members have had a long-term relationship with the Narrows Island for a variety of social and economic reasons.
+Temagami First Nation (TFN) and Teme Augama Anishnabai (TAA) members have had a long-term relationship with Rabbit Lake for a variety of social and economic reasons.

-In recent years, an interest by the visiting public and the scientific community has evolved for the natural and social aspects of the conservation reserve.
-Typically, conservation reserves are used for outdoor recreational activities, commercial use (i.e., fur and baitfish harvesting), nature appreciation, scientific and educational pursuits.
+In recent years, an interest by the visiting public and the scientific community has grown for the natural and social aspects of the conservation reserve.
+Typically, the conservation reserve is used for outdoor recreational activities, commercial use (i.e., fur and baitfish harvesting), nature appreciation and scientific and educational pursuits.